JimMoen/emqx-docs/en_US/messaging/mqtt-auto-subscription.md

 3. In the pop-up dialog box, type the test topic `a/1` in the **Topic** text box.
 Leave other settings as default.

    - **Topic**: Type the topic that is automatically subscribed to for the client.
+You can dynamically build the topic using placeholders.
+For details, see [Placeholders](#placeholders).

    - **QoS**: Specify the quality of service of the topic.
 Options: `0`, `1`, and `2`.